January 2020

 HIGH-TECH FABRICS

-Check items for fills that use high-tech fabrics, like MicroMax, TCS Down Free, Primaloft or Thinsulate.
+Check items for fills that use high-tech fabrics, like MicroMax, TCS Down Free, Primaloft, or Thinsulate.
 For instance, German outdoor clothing maker PYUA manufactures its clothing from recycled or recyclable polyester materials and runs its own item-return system.
-Also, brands like Bleed, Vaude or Patagonia sell jackets and coats with fill made of recycled polyester.
+Also, brands like Bleed, Vaude, or Patagonia sell jackets and coats with recycled polyester fill.

 NATURAL FIBRES